If Women Wrote About Their Bodies The Way Men Write About Women’s Bodies

 Once you hit the button, you’ll get a confirmation email, and we’ll send you the Zoom link an hour before the event.

 Yayyyy!
-You've bagged a place at 7 tips for writing fiction about mental health.
+You've bagged a place at Revolutionary Books for People who #Resist.

 Check your inbox for details.